 The results of the wash challenge: No viruses were detected.
 This provides scientific evidence that there is no risk of spread or transmission of the ToBRFV via our RPCs following our wash process.
 Verification testing, as well as tests in our continuous microbiological monitoring program, have also found no presence of the ToBRFV.

 In addition to applying the cleaning science matrix, we have automated and digitalized many of our processes.
-Our SmartGuardian™ software monitors and controls the to ensure we meet strict company and industry standards.
+Our SmartGuardian™ software monitors and controls the cleaning and sanitation procedures to ensure we meet strict company and industry standards.